 - This past week, oil prices finally rallied a bit from "deep" oversold conditions.
-This is likely a gift to clear direct crude oil positions as the June oil contract begins to roll.
-Another collapse in oil prices is likely when we get to that point in a few weeks.
-Storage remains a problem.� - Use this rally to clear positions in your portfolio for now. - We have not changed out stance on the sector from a ?value? perspective, however, and we previously nibbled into XOM, CVX, and XLE as oil stocks are exhibiting strong relative performance to oil.
-This suggests most of the risk has been pulled out of the sector.
-We are still carrying very tight stops though.� - Short-Term Positioning: Bearish - Last Week: XOM, CVX, and XLE - This Week: Hold positions - Stops Triggered for any direct crude oil positions. - Long-Term Positioning: Bearish
+Oil prices are now back to overbought short-term.
+Storage remains a problem.� - We are continuing to hold our positions in XLE but it is very overbought currently.
+We are going to wait for a correction this summer to add to our holdings at better prices. - We are still carrying very tight stops though.� - Short-Term Positioning: Bearish - Last Week: Hold positions - o This Week: Hold positions - Stops Triggered for any direct crude oil positions. - Long-Term Positioning: Bearish